MayraCortinez/myPortfolio/README.md

-# Portfolio de Mayra Cortinez
+# Portfolio of Mayra Cortinez

-¡Bienvenido/a a mi portfolio!
-Este proyecto ha sido creado para mostrar mis habilidades y proyectos en desarrollo web, utilizando tecnologías modernas como Astro, Tailwind CSS, y Swiper.js.
+Welcome to my portfolio!
+This project has been created to showcase my skills and projects in web development, utilizing modern technologies such as Astro, Tailwind CSS, and Swiper.js.

 ![Portfolio Screenshot](public/screenshot.png)

-## Descripción
+## Description

-Este portfolio ha sido desarrollado con Astro, una herramienta de construcción de sitios estáticos que permite crear sitios web rápidos y modernos.
-La estructura del sitio es responsive, asegurando que se vea bien en dispositivos móviles y de escritorio.
-Además, he integrado Swiper.js para mostrar mis proyectos de manera interactiva y atractiva.
+This portfolio has been developed with Astro, a static site generator that enables the creation of fast and modern websites.
+The site's structure is responsive, ensuring it looks good on both mobile and desktop devices.
+Additionally, I have integrated Swiper.js to display my projects in an interactive and attractive manner.

-## Características
+## Features

-- **Diseño Responsivo**: Optimizado para dispositivos móviles y de escritorio utilizando Tailwind CSS.
-- **Animaciones Suaves**: Implementadas con Swiper.js para una navegación fluida entre los proyectos.
-- **Parallax Scrolling**: Utilizado en la sección de la página principal para destacar las funcionalidades y ventajas del sitio.
-- **Rutas Dinámicas**: Implementadas con `getStaticPaths` de Astro para generar páginas estáticas dinámicamente.
-- **Uso de Props**: Manejo de propiedades dentro de componentes de Astro para modularidad y reutilización de código.
-- **Optimización**: Logré un 100% en performance y un 90% en estructura en GTmetrix.
+- **Responsive Design**: Optimized for mobile and desktop devices using Tailwind CSS.
+- **Smooth Animations**: Implemented with Swiper.js for fluid navigation between projects.
+- **Dynamic Routes**: Implemented with Astro's `getStaticPaths` to generate static pages dynamically.
+- **Props Usage**: Handling of properties within Astro components for modularity and code reuse.
+- **Optimization**: Achieved 99% in performance and 94% in structure on GTmetrix.

-## Tecnologías Utilizadas
+## Technologies Used

-- **Astro**: Framework principal para la construcción del sitio.
+- **Astro**: The main framework for building the site.
-- **Tailwind CSS**: Utilizado para el diseño y estilos responsivos.
+- **Tailwind CSS**: Used for responsive design and styling.
-- **Swiper.js**: Para las animaciones y presentaciones de proyectos.
-- **JavaScript**: Para la lógica y las interacciones dinámicas.

-## Estructura del Proyecto
+- **Swiper.js**: For animations and project presentations.
+- **JavaScript**: For logic and dynamic interactions.

 ## 🚀 Project Structure